Newhall Refinery in 1959

-A refinery truck drive was in critical condition Saturday from burns received during a pumping accident.
+A refinery truck driver was in critical condition Saturday from burns received during a pumping accident.
 The refinery driver, Jesse Sutton, was at the Sherman Oaks Community Hospital burn center with third-degree burns over 75 percent of his body.
 Sutton was injured Friday night at the Newhall Refinery while pumping a sulfur-hydrogen liquid from a collection tank into his truck.
 Sutton told firemen the fuel overflowed and flashed when it hit hot metal.
 His vacuum truck was destroyed at an estimated loss of $55,000.
 The refinery sustained no damage.
-(Santa Ana Orange County Register, 8-16-1981)
+(Van Nuys News, August 16, 1981.)

 Pauley Petroleum announced that its Newhall refinery is on the auction block again and that preliminary negotiations are under way.
 About 1 1/2 years ago, the company was close to selling the independent refinery, but the deal fell through.
 Pauley declined to identify the new prospective buyer except to say it was a private investor, not another oil firm.
 The refinery produced 5.2 million barrels of petroleum products last year and generated most of the company's 1983 revenues.
-(Orange County Register, Santa Ana, CA, 9/5 and 9/7/1984)
+(Orange County Register, Santa Ana, Ca, September 5, 1984.)

-On July 30, 1987, the Santa Ana Orange County Register reported that Hondo Oil & Gas Co., a New Mexico company, has agreed to merge with Los Angeles based Pauley Petroleum Co.
+On July 30, 1987, the Los Angeles Times reported that Hondo Oil & Gas Co., a New Mexico company, has agreed to merge with Los Angeles based Pauley Petroleum Co.
 The merger would be carried out by Pauley, which would issue 10 million new shares to Hondo, giving it slightly more than 77 % of the combined operation.
 The new company would probably retain the Pauley name.
 Most of Pauley's business comes from its 22,000 barrel-a-day refinery in Newhall.
 Pauley had sought unsuccessfully three years ago to sell the Newhall refinery.
-This transaction would not be completed until January of 1988.
+This merger transaction would not be completed until January of 1988.

-In January of 1988, Pauley Petroleum Inc. acquired the Hondo Company with a stock exchange transaction.
+Pauley Petroleum Inc. acquired the Hondo Company with a stock exchange transaction.
 Pauley issued 10 million new shares of common stock in exchange for all of the common stock of Hondo.
 (Roswell Daily Record, January 30, 1988.)

-In January of 1988, the Los Angeles Times reported that the Newhall Refining Company was fined $11,250 for excessive sulfur dioxide emissions.
+The Los Angeles Times of January 30, 1988, reported that the Newhall Refining Company was fined $11,250 for excessive sulfur dioxide emissions in December.

 "The Newhall Refinery is a modern oil refinery in Newhall, California with a capacity of 20,100 barrels per stream day.
 It is a hydroskimming operation with the ability to produce diesel and light oils, asphalt, jet fuels, gasoline, fuel oil and certain other products.
 In addition, it has a medium pressure bydrotreater which provides the ability to remove sulfur from diesel fuel and gas oil."
 (Moody's Industrial Manual, volume 2, 1989)

-The board of directors of Pauley Petroleum have approved a name change to Hondo Oil & Gas Co. to be effective January 1, 1990 (Roswell Daily Record 10-20-1989).
+The board of directors of Pauley Petroleum have approved a name change to Hondo Oil & Gas Co. to be effective January 1, 1990 (Roswell Daily Record, October 20, 1989).

-Newhall Refining Co., a wholly owned subsidiary of Pauley Petroleum, notified employees that it anticipates the suspension of operations at the refinery before the end of the year (Roswell Daily Record 10-20-1989).
+Newhall Refining Co., a wholly owned subsidiary of Pauley Petroleum, notified employees that it anticipates the suspension of operations at the refinery before the end of the year (Roswell Daily Record, October 20, 1989).

 A Valley Gateway development plan for the Newhall Refinery property was adapted by Hondo.
 The plan included dismantling the refinery, doing the required environmental remediation of the land, and developing the land to a condition where it could be sold.

-Lonrho Plc changed its name to Lonmin Plc.
-Hondo reportedly sold 117 acres, including Beale's Cut to Landbank, a remediation company based in Lakewood, Colorado, for $200,000.
+Hondo sold 117 acres, including the Newhall Refinery and Beale's Cut to Landbank, a remediation company based in Lakewood, Colorado, for $200,000.
 Landbank had plans to clean up the refinery waste and make the land salable for a business park.
 (Los Angeles Daily News, February 21, 2000)

 Refinery site considered as a possible site for a minor league expansion baseball team.
-See here for more information.
+(Los Angeles Times, March 28, 2006.)

-The property has changed hands at least once since 1999 and is basically in a limbo state.
-As of 3/2010, Forum Engineering and Construction owns much of the land in the Tunnel area probably including the refinery property.
+As of March of 2010, Forum Engineering and Construction owns much of the land in the Tunnel area probably including the refinery property.
 They had a lobbyist working for them as late as 2009 on a project at the refinery (which they called the Hondo Oil Refinery) called Sierra Gateway, probably a project similar to the old Valley Gateway project of Hondo.
 (From the 2009 Santa Clarita Lobbyist Report)

 The refinery property is one of the last three sites recommended for a recycling plant, which never happens.
 See Newhall Signal articles here and here.

-The major problem for the owner is the cost for cleaning up the refinery site.
+The major problem for the owner is the clean up of the refinery site.
 Who's going to do it and how much will it cost?
 However, once that is done, any development project would have to take into account Beale's Cut and the SR-14 Los Pinetos undercrossing.
 As a significant historical site, the cut area would probably have to be donated to the government - most likely the City of Santa Clarita.
 Then there would need to be an open area as an animal corridor between Sierra Highway and the Los Pinetos undercrossing.
 It would have to be wide enough to satisfy many different conservation groups, not an easy task.
 This kind of project would need a very innovative developer and probably better economic times.

 The Hondo Oil Refinery was once for sale on LoopNet in 2001 and 2002